Digital Sharecroppers

 Worker-owned and artist-owned platforms do not merely redistribute a larger share of existing revenue to creators.
 They change who decides how revenue is distributed, what content policies apply, how the recommendation infrastructure works, and whose interests are represented when those decisions are made.
 The cooperative model is not a charitable impulse applied to a commercial structure.
 It is a different commercial structure, with documented outcomes in comparable sectors and a growing body of evidence in the music industry specifically.

 The objection that cooperative platforms cannot compete at Spotify's scale misunderstands the argument.
 Cooperative platforms do not need to replace Spotify to change the conditions facing independent artists.
 They need to demonstrate, at working scale, that a different royalty structure and a different ownership model are operationally viable — that the choice between Spotify's model and nothing is not the only available choice.
-Demonstration at working scale changes what is politically and economically imaginable for the sector, which is the precondition for the larger structural changes that would require regulatory intervention and industry-wide reform.
+Demonstration at working scale changes what is politically and economically possible for the sector, which is the precondition for the larger structural changes that would require regulatory intervention and industry-wide reform.

 The streaming prosperity illusion has been functional for two decades because the alternative was genuinely not visible.
 It is becoming visible.
 The interesting question now is whether the artists who built the platforms that are currently failing them will direct their energy toward reforming those platforms or toward building the alternatives that the evidence suggests are necessary.